Some posts contain compensated links. Please read this disclaimer for more info.

 6 Entrées / Appetizers, plus a main meal

-As we looked over at the open style kitchen.
-For me, there is something wonderful about watching a chef and his team work their magic with my food.
+As we looked over at the open-style kitchen.
+For me, there is something extraordinary about watching a chef and his team work their magic with my food.
 That and it seems like the food arrives so much faster.

-The food all sounded so great when we ordered and were weren’t disappointed when it arrived at the table.
-It was simply presented and had me salivating as it arrived on the table.
+The food all sounded so great when we ordered and weren’t disappointed when it arrived at the table.
+It was presented and had me drooling as it arrived on the table.
 When we tasted the food, it was magnificent.

-There were 5 blokes sitting around a table ooh-ing and ahh-ing like we’d never done before.
-The two standouts for me were the John Dory Carpaccio with truffle and the grilled Scorpion fish.
-The John Dory was super fresh and the hint of tartufo complimented the fish so well.
-The Scorpion fish was grilled to perfection.
+Five blokes were sitting around a table ooh-ing and ahh-ing, as we’d never done before.
+The two standouts for me were the John Dory Carpaccio with truffle and the grilled Scorpionfish.
+The John Dory was super fresh, and the hint of Tartufo complimented the fish so well.
+The Scorpionfish was grilled to perfection.

 Ever.
-I am a great believer that if you have a quality product you should cook it simply.
+I am a great believer that if you have a quality product, you should cook it simply.
 You cannot get seafood any fresher than Opat.
-In fact while we were there 2 local fisherman were unloading there catch for the restaurant.
-My only regret about visiting Konoba Opat, is not bringing my wife along, she would simply love it.
+While we were there, two local fishermen were unloading their catch for the restaurant.
+My only regret about visiting Konoba Opat is not bringing my wife along; she would simply love it.
 I guess that makes it a great reason to go back, sooner rather than later.